awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards-fsbp-controls.md

 ### Remediation<a name="acm-1-remediation"></a>

-ACM provides managed renewal for your Amazon\-issued SSL/TLS certificates\.
+ACM provides managed renewal for your Amazon issued SSL/TLS certificates\.
 This includes both public and private certificates issued by using ACM\.
 If possible, ACM renews your certificates automatically with no action required from you\.
-A certificate is eligible for renewal if it is associated with another AWS service, such as Elastic Load Balancing or Amazon CloudFront, or if it has been exported since being issued or last renewed\.
+A certificate is eligible for renewal if it is associated with another AWS service, such as Elastic Load Balancing or Amazon CloudFront\.
+It can also be renewed if it has been exported since being issued or last renewed\.

 If ACM cannot automatically validate one or more domain names in a certificate, ACM notifies the domain owner that the domain must be validated manually\.
 A domain can require manual validation for the following reasons\.
 + ACM cannot establish an HTTPS connection with the domain\.
 + The certificate that is returned in the response to the HTTPS requests does not match the one that ACM is renewing\.

-When a certificate is 45 days from expiration and one or more domain names in the certificate requires manual validation, ACM notifies the domain owner in the following ways\.
+When a certificate is 45 days from expiration and one or more domain names in the certificate requires manual validation, ACM notifies the domain owner:

 **By email \(for email\-validated certificates\)**
 If the certificate was last validated by email, ACM sends to the domain owner an email for each domain name that requires manual validation\.
 To ensure that this email can be received, the domain owner must correctly configure email for each domain\.
 For more information, see [\(Optional\) Configure email for your domain](https://docs.aws.amazon.com/acm/latest/userguide/setup-email.html)\.
 The email contains a link that performs the validation\.
 This link expires after 72 hours\.
 If necessary, you can use the ACM console,AWS CLI, or API to request that ACM resend the domain validation email\.
 For more information, see [Request a domain validation email for certificate renewal](https://docs.aws.amazon.com/acm/latest/userguide/request-domain-validation-email-for-renewal.html)\.
 Email\-validated certificates are automatically renewed up to 825 days after their last manual validation date\.
-After 825 days, to proceed with the renewal, the domain owner or an authorized representative must manually re\-validate ownership of the domain\.
+After 825 days, to proceed with the renewal, the domain owner or an authorized representative must manually revalidate ownership of the domain\.
 To avoid this issue, Security Hub recommends that you create a new certificate and use DNS validation if possible\.
-If they are properly configured, DNS\-validated certificates are re\-validated indefinitely\.
+If they are properly configured, DNS\-validated certificates are revalidated indefinitely\.

 **By notification in your AWS Personal Health Dashboard**
 ACM sends notifications to your Personal Health Dashboard to notify you that one or more domain names in the certificate require validation before the certificate can be renewed\.
 ACM sends these notifications when your certificate is 45 days, 30 days, 15 days, 7 days, 3 days, and 1 day from expiration\.
 These notifications are informational only\.

 ## \[CloudTrail\.1\] CloudTrail should be enabled and configured with at least one multi\-Region trail<a name="fsbp-cloudtrail-1"></a>

-**Category:** Identify \- Logging
+**Category:** Identify > Logging

 **Severity:** High